rakutenrewards/eslint-config/README.md

 This package provides ESLint [shareable configs](https://eslint.org/docs/developer-guide/shareable-configs) which allow us to maintain a consistent coding style across our Javascript repositories.

-Our base configuration, `ebates`, extends [eslint-config-airbnb-base](https://github.com/airbnb/javascript/tree/master/packages/eslint-config-airbnb-base), both `base` and `strict` set of rules.
+Our base configuration, `ebates`, extends [@eslint/js](https://eslint.org/docs/latest/use/configure/configuration-files-new#using-predefined-configurations) recommended rules with additional custom rules for consistent coding style.
 We also provide configuration for other environments:

 - `ebates/react`
 - `ebates/typescript`

+## ESLint v9 Flat Config Support

+This package now supports ESLint v9 with the new Flat Config format.
+The configuration files are now ES modules and use the modern Flat Config structure.

 ## Installation